-Area 3: This proposed parking area would utilize the existing railroad corridor right-ofway frontage along Route 119.
-Figure 71 shows the 200 feet of frontage where the MBTA-owned railroad corridor is approximately 20 feet wide.
-As shown in Figure 72, further south the corridor width increases and therefore could accommodate more vehicles.
-It is anticipated that a parking area in this general location could accommodate approximately 10 to 15 vehicles.
+As shown in Figure 78, further south the corridor width increases and therefore could accommodate vehicles.
+It is anticipated that a parking area in this general location could accommodate approximately 10 vehicles.

 Recommendation: It is recommended that Area 3 be developed as part of the rail trail project due to its central location and visibility from Route 119.
 In addition, it is recommended that a kiosk, seating area and river overlook be created on the south side of the proposed parking area where the corridor widens and directly parallels the Squannacook River.
+To minimize impact on the Shepherds' business operations, and because this section of the corridor is narrower, it is recommended that the parking area not use the existing grassy area, and that barriers (i.e. boulders) be included to prohibit vehicles from accessing this area from the rail trail parking lot.
 An approximate cost for constructing this parking area has been included in the construction cost estimate.
 This cost assumes this area will be paved.